Coronavirus Resources & Information

 As Westminster Schools of Augusta continues to monitor and assess the outbreak of COVID-19 worldwide, we have created this resource for our community to track how the public health threat is affecting the programs and other activities our students, faculty and staff are engaged in.
 As the situation evolves and as we receive updated information from our outside resources, we will continue to send relevant updates to the Westminster community, and make these updates available on this web page.
 We encourage you to bookmark this page, watch our school calendar, check email regularly, and monitor the websites located on under the "helpful resources" section.

 - Westminster Schools of Augusta has established a re-entry task force committee which is working diligently to develop a re-entry strategy that allows for flexibility, transparency, and prioritizes the health and safety of our community.
 The committe has developed three different re-entry phases for our families to navigate.
 To view these phases, please go to the re-entry plan document.

 - Please go to wsa.net/events for the latest up-to-date 2020-21 calendar and 2020-21 Year-at-a-Glance.

-- Westminster urges our community to follow guidelines by local and state health officials and to continue to consider the importance of the shelter-in-place order and social distancing.
+- Westminster urges our community to follow guidelines by local and state health officials and to continue to consider the importance of social distancing.